jacknugent/me/essays/a_lesbian_couple.md

     “Almost unbearable,” she said, matter-of-factly, “But from other points of view, really very nice, I suppose.”

 It’s difficult to put into words.
 Months after our breakup, I got called on stage at a drag brunch in Hell’s Kitchen, and I told them I’m newly single, because my ex is “a Lesbian, now.”
 Needless to say, the Queen ate me alive, “Oh, so being Lesbian is a _new choice_ for her, then?”
 I didn’t have the strength to admit that my ex had always been a Lesbian, incompatible with me as a life partner.
-And, even still, I struggle with a deeper, unexplored truth, that perhaps we were incompatible for other reasons, not just because she’s gay (Frances Ha’s “undateable” dilemma looms overhead).
+And, even still, I struggle with a deeper, unexplored truth, that perhaps we were incompatible for other reasons, not just because she’s gay (Frances’ “undateable” dilemma looms overhead).

 In parallel, I have my own sexual and gender awakening that my mom doesn’t understand.
 Like Gerwig pitching a mother-daughter love story, my mom doesn’t have the vocabulary to even know what to ask me.
 She never had her _Frances Ha_, her gay-straight cultural cross-pollination.
 I don’t strictly date men or women.
 I move between New York City neighborhoods, so to speak.
 In some spaces, too straight.
 In some, too gay.
 So when my mom thinks I asked for makeup, she seems equal parts belittling, confused, and worried, because we both know I like to play with my gender expression (not that she knows this term).
 One of the many fraught love stories between mother and daughter.